jakubczarnowski/legoFigure/README.md

 | React-hook-form     |
 # That's a Showcase Project.
 Take a look at the code while you're here!
 ## Visit the site live [here](https://lego-figures.czarnowskijakub.tech/)

+#To start the app:
+Clone it locally into your repository

+Install the dependencies (npm i)
+Run the code locally! (npm run dev)